queryluke/masseffect-5e/static/data/rules/01-04-using-these-rules.md

 __Bestiary__ has entirely new monsters and aliens to fight.

-The __Appendix__ has information on the new and removed Skills and Conditions.
+The __Appendix__ has information on Skills (including new and removed), Conditions, and Weapon Properties.

 __GM Tools__ contains a number of interesting tools to assist Galaxy Masters in running the game.